 Genomic investigations typically begin with the management of FASTA and FASTQ format files, either produced by the investigator or aggregated from existing databases.
 The repository nuccomp consists of a suite of tools that utilizes the speed of python and Biopython (Cock et al. 2009) with the graphics and statistical resources of R (R Core Team 2020) combined with RMarkdown (Allaire et al. 2021) for report generation to summarize the contents of FASTA and FASTQ files containing nucleotides.
 The repository nuccomp provides a rapid solution to help inventory the contents of these files and presents this information in graphical and tabular forms.

 Tools for summarizing bioinformatic files exist (Table 1), but they are currently distributed among many software packages designed to work on various file types.
-For example, the software FastQC (Andrews et al. 2010) summarizes raw sequencing reads in the FASTQ format.
-QUAST (Gurevich et al. 2013) is designed to evaluate genome assemblies by summarizing it and optionally aggregating summaries from other software.
-The trimmomatic (Bolger, Lohse and Usadel 2014) attempts to remove nucleotides from low quality Illumina sequencing data.
-In order to infer whether gene space has been well assembled BUSCO (Simão et al. 2015) queries for conserved genes from several databases throughout the phylogenetic tree of life.
+For example, QUAST (Gurevich et al. 2013) is designed to evaluate genome assemblies by summarizing it and optionally aggregating summaries from other software.
 Blobtools (Laetsch and Blaxter 2017) uses GC content and read coverage to attempt to improve assemblies.
 Some of these tools are not specific to FASTA or FASTQ format data, or may be a part of a more computationally expensive analysis that may be undesirable to repeat if only a summary is desired.
 Each of these tools does a fantastic job at what it was designed for.
 We feel that a solution specific to data in the FASTA and FASTQ format that is simple, so that it scales to multiple genomes, and includes elements that are implemented in high level code, so that they are easily customizable, would aid the management of genomics projects.

-Table 1.
-Existing software that describe the contents of FASTA/Q files.